 Management

-Children will be managed and followed up by a paediatric endocrinologist.
-Investigations include full thyroid function blood tests (TSH, T3 and T4), thyroid ultrasound and thyroid antibodies.
+Investigations include thyroid function blood tests (TSH, T3 and T4), thyroid ultrasound and thyroid antibodies.

-Levothyroxine orally once a day is used to replace the normal thyroid hormones.
+Levothyroxine, taken orally once a day, replaces the normal thyroid hormones.
 Doses are titrated based on thyroid function tests and symptoms.